Sinking of HMS Reindeer: Battle

 Wasp was the heavier of the two vessels, mounting twenty-two 32-pounder carronades and two 12-pounder chase guns.
 Reindeer carried only eighteen 24-pounder carronades, although 32-pounders were the standard armament for brigs of the Cruizer class to which Reindeer belonged.
-Reindeer also mounted two 6-pounder bow chase guns, but the brig's boat carried a 12-pounder carronade, which Commander William Manners was to use effectively.
+Reindeer also mounted two 6-pounder bow chase guns, but the brig's boat carried a 12-pounder carronade, which, her captain, Commander William Manners was to use effectively.
 Although the sky was overcast, the wind was very light and more than half the day was gone before the two vessels were within range.
 As both vessels shortened sail, Reindeer was within 60 yd of Wasps quarter, where neither vessel could bring its broadside to bear.
-Over ten minutes, Manners fired five deliberate shots from his shifting boat carronade from this position.
-Eventually, Blakely turned downwind to bring his broadside to bear, and the two vessels exchanged broadsides while almost dead in the water.
+Over ten minutes, Reindeer fired five deliberate shots from her shifting boat carronade from this position.
+Eventually, Blakeley turned downwind to bring his broadside to bear, and the two vessels exchanged broadsides while almost dead in the water.

-After twenty minutes' firing, the two vessels came into contact, and some of the British crew tried to board Wasp but were beaten back.
-Commander Manners was mortally wounded but continued to urge on his crew until killed by a musket shot from Wasps rigging.
-The American boarding parties followed up the repulse of the British crew, and swarmed aboard Reindeer.
-Once they had driven the surviving British crew below, the British captain's clerk, almost the only surviving officer of any rank, surrendered.

-Reindeer had suffered 25 killed, including her commander, and 42 men wounded, out of a total of 98 men and 20 boys.
+After twenty minutes' firing, the two vessels came into contact, and some of the crew of Reindeer tried to board Wasp but were beaten back.
+Manners was mortally wounded but continued to urge on his crew until killed by a musket shot from Wasps rigging.
+American boarding parties swarmed aboard Reindeer.
+Once they had driven Reindeers remaining crew below, Manner's clerk, the only British serviceman of significant rank who was not killed or injured, surrendered.
+Reindeer had suffered 25 killed, including Manners, and 42 wounded out of a total complement of 98 men and 20 boys.
 Out of 173 men and two boys in her complement, Wasp had two midshipman and nine seamen and marines killed and mortally wounded, and fifteen petty officers, seamen, and marines wounded severely and slightly.